 - Sexual offenses

-The Uber background check is free, so it won’t cost you, assuming everything comes out clear.
+The Uber background check is free, so it won’t cost you.
 Uber doesn’t perform physicals or credit score checks.
 This is simply a background check that assesses your driving record and ensures that you have a clean criminal record.

 How Long Does It Take?

-According to Uber, the background check process should take between 7 and 10 days.
-As a rule, this is true, and most people pass their background checks within one week.
+According to Uber, the background check process should take between 3-5 business days.
 However, there are many factors that can contribute to this taking more time.

 If Uber has a high volume of applicants, it could cause the process to take a little longer, as they can only do so many background checks at once.
 There are also multiple factors that could cause the process to slow down.
 For example, if you’ve lived in multiple states in the last seven years, it will take longer for Checkr to gain access to all the information they need.

-- The initial status is Onboarding, and means that your documents are being reviewed and Uber is in the process of completing your background check.
+- Onboarding – means that your documents are being reviewed and Uber is in the process of completing your background check.
 If it’s been a week and this is still your status, you will want to contact Uber to make sure things are moving forward.

-- If your status changes to Waitlisted, it can mean a number of things.
+- Waitlisted – it can mean a number of things.
 It could just mean that Uber needed to run your information through the system again, or that there is some issue with the documentation.

-- If your status changes to Consider, your background check has been completed and you should know shortly if you have been accepted.
+- Consider – your background check has been completed and you should know shortly if you have been accepted.
 If it remains this way for long, you will likely be rejected.

-- Once your status changes to Active, this means you are an active Uber driver and can begin accepting rides and driving.
+- Active – this means you are an active Uber driver and can begin accepting rides and driving.